loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 # Conclusion

 My CODE keyboard was from a time before custom mechanical keyboards were really a thing.
 I can't believe how many options there are now for boards, board layouts, switches, keycaps, and more (I haven't even gotten into lubing switches or designing my own board).

 I'm absolutely amazed by how configurable this board is and how comfortable it is to use.
 Paired with VIA, this provides so much more flexibility than I'm used to.
+I'm guessing that this will just be the first of many keyboards that I build.

 \-Logan